nadegeguiglielmoni/EMBO-25-genome-sequencing/S3_assembly_evaluation.md

 ```

 The Eukaryota lineage was selected automatically.
 Among 255 orthologs, 26 were found as complete in the assembly, 3 in single copy, and 23 duplicated.
 The high proportion of duplicated orthologs is expected, as we have a phased assembly where both copies of the chromosome, thus both alleles of the genes, are included in the assembly.
 Therefore the orthologs are expected in two copies.
 The BUSCO score here is low for two reasons: the lineage is rather large (Eukaryota) and we are only assembling one chromosome (in two copies), not the whole genome.
+It should be noted that BUSCO also gives metrics on assembly size and N50, and these match the ones of gfastats.

 ## *k*-mer completeness